 - Assistance for families to come together to talk about sensitive issues

 - Links to other services such as home help and financial support

 - Support for people to meet cultural obligations

 - Support for emotional, social and spiritual concerns

 Palliative care is a family-centred model of care, meaning that family and carers can receive practical and emotional support.

 Who is palliative care for?

-Palliative care is for everyone of any age who has been told that they have a serious illness cannot be cured.
+Palliative care is for people of any age who have been told that they have a serious illness that cannot be cured.
 Palliative care assists people with illnesses such as cancer, motor neurone disease and end-stage kidney or lung disease to manage symptoms and improve quality of life.

 For some people, palliative care may be beneficial from the time of diagnosis with a serious life-limiting illness.
 Palliative care can be given alongside treatments given by other doctors.